pantheon-systems/documentation/source/_docs/caching-advanced-topics.md

 ## Using Your Own Session-Style Cookies

 Pantheon passes all cookies beginning with SESS that are followed by numbers and lowercase characters back to the application.
-When at least one of these cookies is present, Varnish will not try to respond to the request from its cache or store the response.
+When at least one of these cookies is present, the Global CDN will not try to respond to the request from its cache or store the response.

 ### Drupal Sites
 Drupal uses SESS-prefixed cookies for its own session tracking, so be sure to name yours differently if you choose to use one.
 Generally, SESS followed by a few words will work.